-For convenience let us recall here the definition of Hausdorff space.
+For convenience let us recall here the definition of Hausdorff space already given in Chapter 1 (see Definition 1.1.39).

 Definition 2.2.1.
 A topological space X is said to be Hausdorff or (T2) if any two distinct points of X have neighbourhoods without common points; or equivalently if two distinct points always lie in disjoint open sets.